wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/role-based-access-control-troubleshooting.md

 * Contributor
 * Reader

-Owners and contributors will have full access to the management experience, the difference being that a contributor can’t give access to other users or groups.
-Things get a little more interesting with the reader role, so that’s where we’ll spend some time.
+Owners and contributors will have full access to the management experience, the difference being that a contributor can't give access to other users or groups.
+Things get a little more interesting with the reader role, so that's where we'll spend some time.
 [See this article](/documentation/articles/role-based-access-control-configure) for details on how exactly to grant access.

 ## Azure Websites workloads

 ### Having read-access only

-If you grant a user, or yourself only have, read access to a single web app, then there may be some features that are disabled that you might not expect.
-The following management capabilities require **write** access to a web app (either Contributor or Owner), and won’t be available in any read only scenario.
+If you grant a user, or yourself only have, read access to a single web site, then there may be some features that are disabled that you might not expect.
+The following management capabilities require **write** access to a web site (either Contributor or Owner), and won't be available in any read only scenario.

 1. Commands (e.g. start, stop, etc.)
 2. Changing settings like general configuration, scale settings, backup settings, and monitoring settings.